babashka/sci/doc/forking.md

   lineage.
 - An interpreted function returned by `eval-string*`, `eval-string+`, or `eval-form` is bound to the context that returned it when the host invokes it directly.
-When invoked from evaluation in a related descendant, it selects that active descendant instead.
-This context association is kept in a weak identity registry and does not change the function's metadata.
+This also applies to functions returned by such a function and to functions nested in finite persistent vectors, maps (values), sets, or lists crossing that boundary.
+Lazy sequences and arbitrary host containers are not traversed.
+When invoked from evaluation in a related descendant, a function selects that active descendant instead.
+Context association is kept in a weak identity registry and does not change the function's metadata.
 - Dynamic binding frames remain thread/evaluation scoped.
 A fork snapshots root bindings; it does not capture a running continuation or binding frame.
 - Hosts that suspend interpreted code can explicitly capture its dynamic